rhodecode/rhodecode-enterprise-ce/docs/contributing/testing/unit-and-functional.rst

 The integration with the test runner is based on the following three parts:

 - `pytest_pylons` is a py.test plugin which does the integration with the Pylons web framework.
-It sets up the Pylons environment based on a given ini file.
+It sets up the Pylons environment based on the given ini file.

   Tests which depend on the Pylons environment to be set up must request the